-With accolades like "19th-busiest airport in the world," there's always something happening at the Denver International Airport.
+With accolades like "19th-busiest airport in the world," there's always something happening at Denver International Airport.
 Below are the latest updates, and more information on transportation in Denver can be found here.

 New International Flights

 Denver International Airport (DEN) ranks as the second-largest airport in the world by size, the sixth-busiest airport in the United States and the 19th-busiest airport in the world, handling more than 54 million passengers annually.

 Sun Country Airlines added daily nonstop service from Minneapolis/St. Paul to Denver with service beginning May 2, 2016.

-Airport Commuter Rail Launches
+Airport Commuter Rail

-At a cost of $9, travelers can now take the commuter rail from Denver Union Station to Denver International Airport and vice versa.
+At a cost of $9, travelers can take the commuter rail from Denver Union Station to Denver International Airport and vice versa.
 The 23-mile ride offers larger trains, traveling at higher speeds than light rail trains.
-The rail line serves eight total stations, including the new Westin Denver International Airport Hotel, connected to the airport iteself.
+The rail line serves eight total stations, including the new Westin Denver International Airport Hotel, connected to the airport itself.

 New Airport Westin